xanderhendriks/rpi-embedded-target-action-runner/README.md

 Hook the NUCLEO up to the USB on the RPi and psuh the updated pipeline.
 The complete output should now look like this:

 ![Github actions 8](images/Github_actions_8.png)

+## Make it your own
+You can use the different interfaces on the Raspberry Pi, such as USB, SPI, GPIO, UART, Ethernet to add other hardware that interacts with the system test.
+Have a look at the [PowerControl in the conftest.py](https://github.com/xanderhendriks/rpi-embedded-target-action-runner/blob/master/system_test/conftest.py#L45) for an example of how a GPIO pin is used to control a relay to power cycle the device under test (DUT).